skissler/CBQ2023/README.md

 * [Required] Otto & Day: *A Biologist's Guide to Mathematical Modeling in Ecology and Evolution*
 * [Required] Zill: *A First Course in Differential Equations*

+Both of these texts are freely available online through the University of Colorado Library.

 ### Overview
-* Mostly lecture-style class, in which I write on blank-ish slides and we talk about problems.
+* This is a mostly lecture-style class, in which I write on blank-ish slides and we talk about problems.
 * Readings may be assigned before class.
 * Problem sets consist of a mix of pen-and-paper and coding-type exercises.
 * A course project will allow students to engage with the course material over a longer period than homeworks.
-There are three components that will be graded: a Project Proposal, a Project Presentation, and a Project Report.
+There are three components that will be graded: a Proposal, a Presentation, and a Report.

 ### Coursework & Grading
-* **Grade Breakdown:** This course will be scored on a points-based system out of 300 total points:
+* **Grade Breakdown:** This course will be scored on a points-based system out of 300 total points, divided as follows:

 	- Homework: 100 points (20 per assignment with six assignments, one of which will be dropped - see below)
 	- Midterm: 40 points
 	- Project proposal: 40 points
 	- Project presentation: 20 points
-	- Final project report: 100 points
+	- Project report: 100 points

-Letter grades will be assigned at the end of the course based on percent score, with A=90+, B=80-89, C=70-79, D=60-69, F=<60.
+Letter grades will be assigned at the end of the course based on percent score out of 300, with A=90%+, B=80%-89%, C=70%-79%, D=60%-69%, F=<60%.
 * **Schedule:** The course consists of a "methods" section (prior to the midterm) and an "applications" section (after the midterm).
 There will be six assignments.
-Due dates may vary due to partial reordering of the course material based on student feedback.
+Due dates are listed in the schedule above, but may vary due to partial reordering of the course material based on student feedback.
 The midterm is on 10/17.
 On 10/31, a project proposal is due.
-During the second-to-last full week of class, there will be interim project presentations.
-The project report will be due at the end of our scheduled "final" slot: __Wed 20 Dec at 7pm.__
+During the second-to-last full week of class, there will be project presentations during which students can get feedback on their in-progress project.
+The project report will be due at the end of our scheduled "final" slot on __Wed 20 Dec at 7pm.__
 * **Exams:** There is one midterm exam.
-It is worth the equivalent number of points as two homework assignments, and the length and difficulty of the exam will reflect this.
+It is worth an equivalent number of points as two homework assignments, and the length and difficulty of the exam will reflect this.
 The aim of the exam is to provide an opportunity to consolidate the "methods" section of the course before moving on to the "applications" section.
 * **Assignments:** Assignments will consist of a mixture of math (e.g. solve this problem), writing (e.g. explain how X works in a few sentences), and coding (e.g. implement code for this model and produce a plot).
 Format for solutions will depend on the type of problems, but could include scans (use an [app](https://apps.apple.com/us/app/adobe-scan-pdf-ocr-scanner/id1199564834)!) for handwritten math, PDFs for written explanations, or Jupyter Notebooks for coding problems.
 Assignments will be submitted via Canvas.
 * **Late / Dropped Assignments:** Life happens!
 Privacy is important!
 You don't need to ask for a homework to be dropped or to turn something in.
 Instead: (1) your lowest homework grade will be automatically dropped at the end of the semester.
 (2) You get three "late days" to use as you wish.
 You could, for example, turn in one homework 3 days late, or you could turn in three homeworks 1 day late each.
 Use wisely!
 Any late turn-ins are rounded up to the nearest whole day, e.g. turning in 5 minutes late or 23 hours late would both count as one day.
 * **Collaboration Policy:** Don't Google, StackOverflow, buy the teacher's edition of the books, or buy Chegg.
 Instead, work together. *Collaboration is encouraged* on the problem sets.
 However, you may not copy (in any way) from your collaborators and you must respect University academic policies at all times.
 To be clear: you may discuss the problems verbally, but you must write up your solutions separately.
 If you do discuss the problems with someone (and you are encouraged to!), you must then list and describe the extent of your collaboration in your solutions (a footnote is fine).